NEET 2020: Twice in a Year? Application Form, Dates, Eligibility, Syllabus

 NEET 2020 Merit list will be released by NTA through online mode.
 The merit list of the successful & eligible candidates who will opt. for 15% of All India Quota seats will be on the basis of marks obtained in the NEET (UG) 2020.
 Admission to MBBS/BDS within respective category will be based on All India Rank (AIR) as per merit list.

 The merit list will be prepared in percentile determined which will be on the basis of highest marks.
 Also there will be tie-breaking criteria for candidates who will score equal or same marks.
 As per the rules of tie-breaking criteria preference will be given in the below order:

 - Candidates who will score highest marks in Biology (Zoology or Botany).

-- Candidates who will attempt less number of incorrect answers in all the subjects.
+- Attempts less number of incorrect answers in all the subjects.

 - If even after applying all above rules, the tie still remains then students who will be older in age will be considered.

 NEET 2020 Reservation of seats under 15% All India Quota is discussed below: